Ferrotungsten

 Ferrotungsten (FeW) is a ferroalloy, consisting of iron and tungsten.
 The metal usually consists of 75%-82% or 70%-75% tungsten.

 Applications

 Because of its high melting point, ferrotungsten is a robust alloy with applications in aerospace and making of tungsten-containing steel.
 Tungsten's unique electrical capabilities has made ferrotungsten useful electron microscopes and in IC chips.

 Production

-Discovered in 1874, World ferrotungsten production today is dominated by China, which in 2008 exported 4,835 t (gross weight) of the alloy.
+Discovered in 1874, world ferrotungsten production today is dominated by China, which in 2008 exported 4,835 t (gross weight) of the alloy.
 Ferrotungsten is relatively expensive, with the prices around $31–44 per kilogram of contained tungsten.
-During the years with war, over 21,000,000 lb of Ferro-tungsten and other ferroalloys were shipped to Russia on lend-lease.
+During World War 2, over 21,000,000 lb of Ferro-tungsten and other ferroalloys were shipped to Russia on lend-lease.
 The cost was more than $12,000,000.
-This was Russia's biggest strength during the wars.

 Ferrotungsten comes from rich ore raw materials primarily of wolframite or scheelite.